garyf/dog-house/README.md

 ## Test coverage

-Dog House also demonstrates Rspec coverage of a controller concern, using the Timecop gem.
+Dog House also demonstrates RSpec coverage of a controller concern, using the Timecop gem.

 ## Demo